Virasoro constraints in Drinfeld-Sokolov hierarchies: Drinfeld--Sokolov hierarchies

 \begin{defn} A \textit{Heisenberg subgroup} $A\subset LG$ is a maximal torus in $LG$ as a group scheme over $D^\times$. \end{defn}

-In other words, one has a classifying map $C_A:D^\times\rightarrow G/N(H)$ and the group scheme $\underline{A}$ is obtained as a pullback $C_A^*\underline{\cH}$.
+In other words, one has a classifying map $C_A\colon D^\times\rightarrow G/N(H)$ and the group scheme $\underline{A}\rightarrow D^\times$ is obtained as a pullback $C_A^*\underline{\cH}$.

 For $H\subset G$ a Cartan subgroup we have the homogeneous Heisenberg subgroup $A=LH$.
-The corresponding classifying map $C_A:D^\times\rightarrow G/N(H)$ is a constant map.
+The corresponding classifying map $C_A\colon D^\times\rightarrow G/N(H)$ is the constant map to the base point.
 In particular, it extends over the puncture.
 In general, however, the limiting group will not be a Cartan subgroup, but, still, in nice situations it will be a centralizer of a regular element.

-The variety $G/N(H)$, which parametrizes centralizers of regular semisimple elements, has a compactification $\widetilde{G/N(H)}$, which parametrizes centralizers of regular elements.
+The variety $G/N(H)$ parametrizes centralizers of regular semisimple elements of $\mathfrak{g}$, the Lie algebra of $G$.
+It has a compactification $\widetilde{G/N(H)}$ which parametrizes centralizers of regular elements of $\mathfrak{g}$.
 Moreover, it is equipped with a universal abelian group scheme which we also denote by $\underline{\cH}$.
-The action of $G$ on $G/N(H)$ extends to the compactification, so that the group scheme $\underline{\cH}$ is $G$-equivariant.
+The action of $G$ on $G/N(H)$ extends to the compactification so that the group scheme $\underline{\cH}$ is $G$-equivariant.

-\begin{defn} A Heisenberg subgroup $A$ is called \textit{regular} if the corresponding classifying map $C_A:D^\times\rightarrow G/N(H)$ extends to a map $C_{A_+}:D\rightarrow \widetilde{G/N(H)}$. \end{defn}
+\begin{defn} A Heisenberg subgroup $A$ is called \textit{regular} if the corresponding classifying map $C_A\colon D^\times\rightarrow G/N(H)$ extends to a map $C_{A_+}\colon D\rightarrow \widetilde{G/N(H)}$. \end{defn}

 In this case there is an abelian group scheme $\underline{A}_+\rightarrow D$ extending $\underline{A}\rightarrow D^\times$.